 Professional photographs are taken during the group ceremonies.
 You can purchase your photographs from Click Print Photos.

 Naturalisation certificates are issued by the Home Office.
-If you there is a mistake on your certificate, or you need to have a duplicate reissued, you can order a replacement certificate on GOV.UK.
+If there is a mistake on your certificate, or you need to have a duplicate reissued, you can order a replacement certificate on GOV.UK.

 It's important to remember that your certificate is a legal document.
 You cannot laminate it or alter it in any way.
 This will result in the certificate becoming invalid.